From 'Who Are You?' to 'What Do You Need to Do?'

 What I'd do differently, and what I'd do again.

-Built from curiosity, shaped by empathy.
+Built by curiosity, shaped by empathy.